 Private Relay is awesome, but you can actually get some of the features through other methods.

 The big issue with using it is that it is a paid service.
-Luckily, there are ways to enhance your internet privacy without having to pay for Apple’s service.
+Luckily, there are ways to enhance your internet privacy without paying for Apple’s service.

 Before looking at what free tools you can use to hide your internet traffic, let’s take a quick look at Apple’s Private Relay feature.